Mitchell Reiss: Career

 Reiss practiced general corporate and banking law at Covington & Burling from 1989 to 1992.

-Reiss also served as a national security advisor to then-Governor Mitt Romney during his 2008 and 2012 presidential campaigns.
+Reiss also served as a national security advisor to then-Governor Mitt Romney during his 2008 and 2012 presidential campaigns, but was eventually demoted for having supported the MEK.

 Reiss was the 27th President of Washington College from 2010 to 2014, where he internationalized the student body, raised SAT scores and lowered the discount rate, created an innovative three-year pathway to graduation to reduce student and family debt, and balanced the budget for four straight years.

 Reiss was the 8th President and CEO of The Colonial Williamsburg Foundation, America's largest living history museum, from October 2014 until October 2019, where he focused on restoring the institution's financial health and fulfilling its educational mission.
 Reiss managed $1.1 billion of assets, led 2,000 employees and 1,000 volunteers, and stewarded over 100,000 donors.
 Reiss defunded research and interpreter training and introduced less traditional activities, such as an escape room and a "Halloween zombie pirate adventure".
 He generated profitable commercial operations for the first time in Foundation history, achieved four straight years of record fund-raising, won reaccreditation from the American Alliance of Museums, and recruited and retained the most diverse leadership team in Foundation history.

 Since moving to the UK in late 2023, Reiss has consulted for two English Football League teams: Wrexham, providing a strategic plan for Ryan Reynolds and Rob McElhenny, and in the sale of Colchester United.
 He has also served as Chairman of the International Churchill Society and of the Imperial War Museum Foundation.
 He is a Distinguished Fellow at the Royal United Services Institute, where he helps lead a project on transatlantic relations.